WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/settings-page.rst

    * Absolute path are personal, then it will not affect other team members reports location.
      Note that if you indicate a location inside the Unity project, it will be automatically converted to a relative location.

-   .. tip:: Different Unity project can save their reports in the same folder.
+   .. tip:: Different Unity projects can save their reports in the same folder.
 Indeed, .Peek will create a subfolder with
             the GUID it assigned to your Unity project.
 The GUID is a team shared setting.

 Track VCS version |team|